ThiagoCarvalho-81/Dev_Lab/README.md

 * New knowledges do not decreases our humbleness.
 * Collaborate is the key to learn and to retribute all collaboration recieved.

-The aim of this repository is to storage and register my path on this journey of an experienced business specialist (in continuous emprovement) that intent to become a data scientist.
+The aim of this repository is to storage and register this journey of an experienced business specialist (in continuous emprovement) that intent to become a data scientist.